 The JV partners agreed to extend the stage I work timeframe into 2011 and those first stage requirements were met during the second quarter of 2011.
 On February 24, 2012, the Company delivered to Jervois a AUD\$1,430,000 cash payment and an independent NI 43-101 report entitled "Technical Report on the Feasibility of the Nyngan Scandium Project" dated February 23, 2012 (the "Report"), which was compiled by SNC-Lavalin of Brisbane, Australia.
-On February 27, 2012 EMC received written notice from Jervois rejecting the Report as inadequate, claiming that the Report did not fall within the definition of "Feasibility Study" provided for in the JV Agreement.
+On February 27, 2012, EMC received written notice from Jervois rejecting the Report as inadequate, claiming that the Report did not fall within the definition of "Feasibility Study" provided for in the JV Agreement.
 Jervois also subsequently returned the cash payment to EMC.

-On March 23, 2012, the Company announced that, following discussions with Jervois, the parties agreed to engage in further without prejudice communications in an attempt to resolve the dispute.
-Those discussions have now ceased and on June 22, 2012, we received notification that Jervois had filed a lawsuit against us in the Supreme Court of Victoria, Australia.
-The lawsuit brought by Jervois contends that:
+On June 22, 2012, we received notification that Jervois had filed a lawsuit against us in the Supreme Court of Victoria, Australia.
+The lawsuit brought by Jervois contended that the JV Agreement (including EMC's earn-in right) was automatically terminated because the Report failed to meet the standards set out in that agreement.

-- The JV Agreement (including EMC's earn-in right) was automatically terminated because the Report failed to meet the standards set out in that agreement, - EMC's formal Dispute Notice (dated March 13, 2012) has no force and effect as the JV Agreement was effectively terminated by Jervois prior to that date, and - EMC must remove legal claims placed on the Nyngan property by EMC that prevent Jervois from transferring property interests.

 On August 20, 2012, EMC filed its formal defense and a counterclaim with the Supreme Court in Victoria, Australia.
-In its counterclaim, EMC has sought relief that includes:

-- A declaration from Jervois that EMC satisfied the earn-in conditions set out in clause 6.2 of the Joint Venture Agreement and that upon payment to Jervois of the sum of AUD\$1.3 million (plus GST), EMC is entitled to a 50% interest in the Joint Venture, and - A damages award, to compensate EMC for the loss and damage that it has suffered as a result of Jervois wrongfully treating the joint venture as terminated.
-The damages counterclaim pleaded by EMC specifically relates to the delay that Jervois has caused to the project, associated losses to the project, and costs suffered by EMC, ranging up to AUD\$100 million.
+In its counterclaim, EMC sought relief that included a declaration from Jervois that EMC satisfied the earn-in conditions set out in the Joint Venture Agreement and that upon payment to Jervois of the sum of AUD\$1.3 million (plus GST), EMC was entitled to a 50% interest in the Joint Venture, and a damages award, to compensate EMC for the loss and damage that it suffered as a result of Jervois wrongfully treating the joint venture as terminated.